openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/validations/index.rst

 the deployment workflow they are expected to run:

-* **no-op** validations will run a no-op operation to verify that the workflow is working as it supossed to, it will run in both the Undercloud and Overcloud nodes.
+* **no-op** validations will run a no-op operation to verify that the workflow is working as it supposed to, it will run in both the Undercloud and Overcloud nodes.

 * **openshift-on-openstack** validations will check that the